daphnetrm/Running-Standard-Block-Ciphers-with-TFHE/clefia/README.md

 3/ In the clefia directory, run the "cmake -S . -B ./build" command.
 4/ Run "cd build ; make" to finalize compilation.
 5/ Command "../bin/clefia" will then run our AES homomorphic evaluation.

+Note that the sources/encrypt.c file is the original source code of CLEFIA.